Skip to Tutorial Content

 Presentation of the Survey Data

 The data used in this workshop are a time-series for a small mammal community in southern Arizona.
 This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years, but we will focus on the years 1996 to 2002 (n=11332 observations).
 The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.
-This is simplified version of the full data set that has been used in over 100 publications and was provided by the Data Carpentries (https://figshare.com/articles/dataset/Portal_Project_Teaching_Database/1314459/10).
+This is a simplified version of the full data set that has been used in over 100 publications and was provided by the Data Carpentries (https://figshare.com/articles/dataset/Portal_Project_Teaching_Database/1314459/10).
 We are going to focus on animal species diversity and weights in this workshop.
 The dataset is stored as a comma separated value (CSV) file.

 Each row holds information for a single animal, and the columns represent (along with some others we will not use):